Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Stochastic Program

-We now provide some intuition as to why the SP (\ref{eq:lbound})-(\ref{eq:MSP1}) yields a lower bound on the cost in the ATO inventory control problem.
+We now take the rest of this subsection to provide some intuition as to why the SP (\ref{eq:lbound})-(\ref{eq:MSP1}) yields a lower bound on the cost in the ATO inventory control problem.
 The basic idea is that the SP (\ref{eq:lbound})-(\ref{eq:MSP1}) is a relaxation of the actual ATO inventory control problem.
 The SP corresponds to myopically focusing on a single point of time, with no concern for the effect that any replenishment or allocation decision might have on costs at other points of time.
 Thus, in the presence of random demand, all decisions are put off until the last possible moment, allowing as much information about actual demand as possible to be used for the decisions.
-(The discussion here is not meant to be rigorous.
-For a rigorous proof, see \cite{Reiman2012}.)